blublin/Registration_Form/README.md

 Practicing creating HTML forms.
-Using text, date, textarea, radio buttons, dropdown menus, submittion, labels, and more.
+Using form, input, label, name, id and more.
-Need to add in required areas